 Shani is the Senior Billing Clerk/ Patient Account Specialist for MARI.
 She has been in the field of customer service for 18 years with the last seven spent working at the University of Michigan.
 She has previous experience at the University of Michigan Dental School as the Senior Billing Clerk/ Patient Collector.
 Shani’s commitment to our client accounts ensures each client has a positive experience.

-Remy is the HR Generalist Associate at MARI.
+Remy is the HR Generalist at MARI.
 She has been with U-M since 2015, working both at Michigan Medicine and Central Campus.
-Remy graduated with a Bachelor of Science from Eastern Michigan University and an MSA in Human Resources from Central Michigan University.
-She enjoys running, a good book, and all things food.
+Remy graduated with a Bachelor of Science from Eastern Michigan University and an MS in Human Resources from Central Michigan University.
+Remy also holds her SHRM-CP certificate.
+Outside of the office she enjoys running, a good book, and all things food.

 Cindy Davis, M.Ed, Senior Patient Services Advocate